 Yes, I am so curious to learn more about you and your show.
 So I think I’d first like to ask at what point in your career did you decide to start a podcast?

-I love hearing you talk about all of your process to getting here because I think meaning that maybe many people assume that most people are like, I'm gonna do a podcast, and then they do the podcast, and then they have a bad gas and then everything is successful.
-But right
+I love hearing you talk about all of your process to getting here because I think meaning that maybe many people assume that most people are like, I’m gonna do a podcast, and then they do the podcast, and then everything is successful.

 Yeah.
 So much of it is very uncertain, or very new or very vulnerable.
 Or I think there’s a lot of doubt for even people who are very successful now around I don’t know, what should I do this show?
 Is it going to be worth it?
 In the end?
 I think that’s a big question early podcasters have and for you and you don’t